equinor/septic-config-generator/docs/Howto_SCG.md

 directory called `basic example`.
 This directory contains the following directories and files:

 - templates: A directory containing the templates that make up a Septic config file.
-- example.yaml: Defines how the template files should be combined to create example_final.conf
+- example.yaml: Defines how the template files should be combined to create example_final.cnfg
 - example.xlsx: An Excel file that contains data to insert into the templates.
 - example.cnfg: The resulting Septic config file.